 So, on paper CBD is a better option than THC.
 However, despite all this, CBD is still not very well researched.
 Its negative effects, if there are any that are prominent, are not very clear and its long term use effects are virtually unknown.

-The lack of knowledge of long term use is why CBD is still illegal in most of the world.
+The lack of knowledge of long term use is why CBD is still illegal in most of the world, although the availability is widening in combination with THC) as is the whole plant extract.
 For example, DEA considers all extracts of any member of the cannabis family Schedule I Controlled Substances (Federal Register Volume 81, Number 240), which officially makes it a substance with no recognized medical use.
 This does not mean that it is definitely not effective.

 However, this rightfully marks it as a substance whose effects, positive or negative, are not completely clear.
 Having in mind that safety is paramount, or that users should at least be completely familiar with what they are taking, CBD will have to prove itself further.